SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Details on statistical significance

 \section{Details on statistical significance}

 We computed statistical significance of the results comparing the test set predictions of the trained models with each other.
 We measured the statistical significance using permutation test, and in practice sampled $10000$ permutations.
-In Figures \ref{table:results_oasis} and \ref{table:results_lpba40} all the improvements denoted with asterisk ($^*$) obtained very small p-value with not a single permutation (out of the $10000$) giving larger mean difference than the one observed.

 To establish for certain the relative performance of the methods with respect to the tight metrics, one should train multiple models per method with different random seeds.
-However, our claim is not that the developed method improves the results with respect to a single tight metric but rather that the overall performance is better by a clear margin (see Section \ref{sec:results}).
+However, our claim is not that the developed method improves the results with respect to a single tight metric but rather that the overall performance is better by a clear margin (see Section \ref{sec:discussion}).